diagrid-labs/catalyst-pizza-demo/README.md

 ![Pizza Store Architecture](/images/pizza-store-architecture-v2.png)

-The *PizzOrderService* contains a Dapr workflow that orchestrates the activities for checking the inventory and communicating with the *KitchenService*.
+The *PizzaOrderService* contains a Dapr workflow that orchestrates the activities for checking the inventory and communicating with the *KitchenService*.

 ![Workflow](/images/pizza-store-workflow-v1.png)